ar-rehman135/crispa-ai/README.md

 1. Clone the project repository from your GitHub account.
 2. Navigate to the backend directory.
 3. Install dependencies using pip: pip install -r requirements.txt

-4. Apply Django migrations:

-python manage.py migrate
+4. Apply Django migrations:  python manage.py migrate

-5. Start the backend server:

-python manage.py runserver
+5. Start the backend server: python manage.py runserver

 6. The backend server will be accessible at http://localhost:8000.

 7. Creates endpoints for each model, allowing for both single and bulk creation through POST requests.
 If you POST a single object (in JSON format) to these endpoints, it will create one instance.
 If you POST a list of objects, it will create multiple instances in bulk,

-    For single creation of an account, you can pass data to the create endpoint like this:
+    For a single creation of an account, you can pass data to the create endpoint like this:

     ```json
     {